Volksverhetzung: Section 1

-shall be liable to imprisonment from three months to five years.
+incurs a penalty of imprisonment for a term of between three months and five years.

-On 21 January 2015, changes to the former text of § 130 Sections 2 and 5, with Section 6 becoming Section 7, took effect following European parliament amendments.
-At present these changes are not reflected in the English translation of § 130 as updated in the original current German § 130.

 Substantiation

 Although freedom of speech is mentioned by Article 5 of the Basic Law (Germany's constitution), said article basically protects any non-outlawed speech.
 Restrictions exist, e.g. against personal insults, use of symbols of unconstitutional organizations, or Volksverhetzung.
 For any hate speech to be punishable as Volksverhetzung, the law requires that said speech be "qualified for disturbing public peace" either by inciting "hatred against parts of the populace" or calling for "acts of violence or despotism against them", or by attacking "the human dignity of others by reviling, maliciously making contemptible or slandering parts of the populace".
 "Germany places strict limits on speech and expression when it comes to right-wing extremism" or anything reminiscent of Nazism.
 Hate speech on the basis of sexual orientation and gender identity also is banned in Germany.